tradingview-pine-seeds/docs/ui.md

 > __Note__
 >
-> Enter this name in the Symbol Search box, you can upload it to the Chart.
-But it won't appear in the tooltip as you type.
+> Enter this name in the Symbol Search box.
+You can upload it to the chart but it won't appear in the tooltip as you type.

 ## Chart

 Use the Chart area to work with graphs.
-After you add a symbol via Symbol Search or Pine Script, its graph will appear on the Chart.
+After you add a symbol via Symbol Search or Pine Script™, its graph will appear on the Chart.

 If your data series is one value per day, your data will look something like this.